An introduction to Uncomplicated Firewall (UFW)

 sudo ufw default deny incoming sudo ufw default allow outgoing sudo ufw allow ssh sudo ufw enable sudo ufw reload

-However, we haven’t discussed all of the useful commands here, so be sure to investigate them as well.
+However, we haven’t discussed all the valuable commands here, so investigate them.